 - Mix the difficulty – Keep everyone on their toes.

-- Use technology – In personal experience, pen and paper quizzes are hard to manage with a big class.
+- Use technology – In my personal experience, pen-and-paper quizzes are hard to manage in a big class.
 Try running your quiz on professional edtech software.

 #4 – Set up Q&A Checkpoints